Svinetc/net_connect/README.md

 # net_connect
-checker for avelable of testnet
+checker for avelable of testnet.